The Digital Landscape of God: Narrative, Visuals and Viewer Engagement of Religious Videos on YouTube: Findings: The Discourse Ecology of Comment Communities (RQ2)

-Our analysis reveals a rich and complex emotional landscape.
-A "dual-peak structure" of positive emotions, "Awe" (26.12\%) and "Approval" (25.52\%), dominates the comments.
-This suggests that digital platforms are effective conduits for the sacred and transcendent aspects of religious experience.

-The distribution of these emotions varies across faiths.
-The high proportion of "Awe" in Christian videos (33.12\%) resonates with theological concepts of God's holiness and transcendence that are central to Christian worship.
-The prominence of "Calmness" in Buddhist videos (22.00\%) aligns with the central goal of achieving inner tranquility through practices like meditation.
-The comparatively lower proportion of "Awe" in Jewish videos (18.15\%) might be interpreted in light of the strong intellectual traditions within Judaism that often encourage rational inquiry and textual analysis alongside affective experience.
+Our analysis reveals a complex emotional landscape with a “dual-peak structure”: “Awe” (26.12\%) and “Approval” (25.52\%) dominate, suggesting digital platforms effectively convey sacred and transcendent experiences.
+The higher prevalence of “Awe” in Christian videos (33.12\%) may resonate with theological emphases on divine transcendence; the prominence of "Calmness" in Buddhist videos (22.00\%) may align with meditative goals of inner tranquility; the comparatively lower “Awe” in Jewish videos (18.15\%) might reflect intellectual traditions that interweave rational inquiry with affective experience, though these patterns may equally reflect creator demographics and regional audience compositions.

-However, these spaces are also fraught with tension.
-Negative emotions like "Anger" (9.24\%) and "Sarcasm" (7.43\%) are highly prevalent.
-The significant increase of these negative emotions on short-form videos suggests that platform algorithms, which optimize for high-arousal content, may amplify conflict.
-The higher rates of negative emotions in comments on Jewish, Hindu, and Islamic videos may point to the ways in which real-world geopolitical and social controversies manifest in these online spaces.

-Finally, the presence of "Confusion" highlights the cognitive challenges that complex religious ideas pose to lay audiences.
-From a design perspective, this indicates an opportunity for creators to improve the clarity and effectiveness of their religious communication.
+However, negative emotions are also prevalent.
+“Anger” (9.24\%) and “Sarcasm” (7.43\%) increase significantly on short videos, suggesting platform algorithms optimizing for high-arousal content may coincide with amplified conflict.
+Higher negative emotions in Jewish, Hindu, and Islamic video comments may reflect real-world geopolitical controversies manifesting online.
+The presence of “Confusion” highlights cognitive challenges that complex religious ideas pose to audiences.